 - waste from your home that cannot be recycled

 - bulky items - you can book a bulky waste collection service to get rid of large items

-- garden waste – this should be put into your green wheelie bin
+- garden waste – this should be put into your green bin

-- paint – paint can be recycled at Bickenhill Household Waste Recycling Centre, you can put paint tins at the side of your bin and these will be collected separately.
+- paint - paint can be recycled at Bickenhill Household Waste Recycling Centre

 - soil, rubble, bricks, plaster-boards, chipboard and wood - can be taken to Bickenhill Household Waste Recycling Centre